JMMM-12/COMP3000_Joseph_Murray_Phishing-Awareness-Game/README.md

 This game equips children with essential practical skills in phishing awareness and mitigation to minimize their exposure to phishing.
 This ensures that children are much safer when interacting with email platforms and that parents can be assured that their children are better protected from the dangers of phishing.
 Moreover, having obtained this fundamental knowledge during childhood, children will be much more capable of defending themselves against phishing emails in the future.

 In comparison to existing internet safety games such as Interland and Cyber Land, Anti Phisher exclusively focuses on phishing, opting for a more specialized and tailored educational approach rather than one that considers all cornerstones of internet safety.

+### Features
+* Interactions with Simulated Emails - Players are given the ability to interact with simulated emails to learn how to effectively identify and respond to phishing attempts.

+* Linear Progression System - Players will play through a series of increasingly challenging levels that introduce more sophisticated emails as they progress.

+* Visual Feedback - Players are provided with visually clear, colour-coded feedback, and are given scores for their performance.

+### Technology Stack
+* Unity 6 Editor & Game Engine

+* C#

+* Android Build Support module